E2 Visa for Canadian Investors

 Requirements for an E-2 Visa for a Canadian National

-E-2 visas are only available to real or corporate persons who are nationals of a country that has a valid and commerce and navigation treaty with the United States.
+E-2 visas are only available to nationals of a country that has a valid and commerce and navigation treaty with the United States.
 Because Canada has such a treaty with the U.S., Canadian investors qualify for E-2 visas.
 The next hurdle that must be met is making a “substantial” investment in a business or commercial enterprise in the United States.
 While the U.S. government has not set a minimum level of investment to qualify as “substantial,” the amount must be at least enough to develop the business in order for it to conduct operations.
 In other words, the investment must be enough so that the business will be successful.
 At the time of application, the investor must also have control of the funds and have committed the funds to the business or commercial enterprise.
 With many businesses an investment at the level of $80,000 to $100,000 will be sufficient to qualify provided the investor has an ownership percentage of 75% or greater; however, a prospective E2 Visa applicant should consult with counsel to determine the requisite investment level for their intended business as the Consular Officer will make an individualized determination based on the business in question.
+For more information on the specific amount of investment is required please feel free to reference our guide on E2 substantial investment here.

 Applying for an E-2 Visa in Toronto

-To submit the application, Canadian nationals must create a user profile and pay the visa application fee.
-Generally, the U.S. Consulate in Toronto takes at least 10 days to review E-2 applications.
-An interview date will then be provided for applications that were accepted, and the applicant must then appear for an interview at the U.S. Consulate.
-If the E-2 investment visa is approved, it will be returned (along with the applicant’s passport and documents) via Canadian Post Courier, typically within 3 to 5 business days of the interview.
-E-2 visas are valid for an initial period of up to 5 years.
+In 2019, the U.S. Consulate in Toronto is taking about three weeks to schedule the interview from submission of the E2 Visa application though this can vary.
+After the interview date, if the E-2 investment visa is approved, it will be returned (along with the applicant’s passport and documents) via Canadian Post Courier, typically within 3 to 5 business days of the interview.
+E-2 visas are valid for an initial period of up to 5 years with entry into the US at two years per entry.
 This visa can then be extended for as long as the E-2 status is maintained.
-Notably, E2 status is provided for two years with every entry so in total the status could theoretically be obtain for up to just under 7 years with the initial Visa approval.
+Notably, as the E2 status is provided for two years with every entry so in total the status could theoretically be obtain for up to just under 7 years with the initial Visa approval.